-Ref no Written commitment Examples of planned activities Timescales Success criteria WC_4 Working with employers to improve access for part-time students from IMD Q1 areas See sections 1.1 (page 2) and 2.2 (page 9) Liaison with key regional employers (via partner colleges where relevant) to promote engagement of their staff from disadvantaged backgrounds in part-time study.
-Work with employers to commence from 2020 with a view to improving HE participation rates from 2021 onwards Over the period of the APP, reduction in gap between the proportion of part-time IMD Q1 and Q5 students at the University (currently 16.3% according to OfS dataset, with an aim to reduce this to 10% by the end of the plan).
-WC_5 Eliminating the small gap in continuation for Mixed Ethnicity students compared to White students See sections 1.2 (page 4) and 2.2 (page 9) Bespoke initiatives to support the retention of Mixed Ethnicity students, as part of our wider University work to bring continuation rates into line with sector norms (as part of our new LTA Strategy).
-Bespoke support measures to be implemented from the commencement of the plan in 2020 Over the period of the APP, elimination of the gap in continuation for Mixed Ethnicity students compared to White students (currently 3.4% according to OfS dataset).
+Ref no Written commitment Examples of planned activities Timescales Success criteria WC_4 Working with employers to improve access for part-time students from IMD Q1 areas See sections 1.1 (page 2) and 2.2 (page 9) prove access for part-time idents from IMD Q1 areas partner colleges where relevant) to promote engagement of their staff from disadvantaged backgrounds in part-time study. commence from 2020 with a view to improving HE participation rates from 2021 onwards Over the period of the APP, reduction in gap between the proportion of part-time IMD Q1 and Q5 students at the University (currently 16.3% according to OfS dataset, with an aim to reduce this to 10% by the end of the plan).
+WC_5 Eliminating the small gap in continuation for Mixed Bespoke initiatives to support the retention of Mixed Ethnicity students, as part of our to be implemented from t Bespoke support measures to be implemented from the commencement of the plan in 2020 Over the period of the APP, elimination of the gap in continuation for Mixed Ethnicity students compared to White students (currently 3.4% according to OfS dataset).
 WC_6 Reducing gaps in continuation rates between part-time students known to have a disability compared to part-time students not known to have a disability See sections 1.4 (page 5) and 2.2 (page 9) Work with our small group of part-time disabled students to better understand barriers to continuation, to inform subsequent support interventions.
 Bespoke support measures to be implemented from the commencement of the plan in 2020 Over the period of the APP, a reduction in the gap in continuation for part-time disabled students compared to those not declaring a disability (currently 16% based on internal data for 2015 entrants, with an aim to bring this into line with sector norms - currently 5.8% - by the end of the plan).
 WC_7 Reducing gaps in progression between students from POLAR4 Q1 and Q5 See sections 1.1 (page 3) and 2.2 (page 9) Initiatives to support graduate employability specifically targeted at POLAR4 Q1 students (e.g. targeted careers support via the Careers team and personal tutors; employer engagement initiatives; entrepreneurship initiatives; alumni mentoring).
 Bespoke support measures to be implemented from the commencement of the plan in 2020 Over the period of the APP, a reduction in the gap in progression between students from POLAR4 Q1 and Q5 (currently 9% according to OfS dataset, with an aim to reduce this to 5% by the end of the plan).